Understanding Stonewalling in Couples’ Conflicts

 What can you do to prevent stonewalling in the relationship?

-First, you need to spend some time reflecting and understanding the root causes of stonewalling, such as stress, anxiety, or past trauma, and working on managing those underlying issues.
+First, you need to spend some time reflecting and understanding the root causes of stonewalling.
+It can be rooted in stress, anxiety, or past trauma, and working on managing those underlying issues.

 Second, you need to understand the impact of stonewalling on your partner.
 Partners of people who stonewall during conflicts describe their experience as similar to feeling punished.
 They feel helpless and think they cannot get in and reconnect with their partner.

-Fourth, you need to work together as a couple to create a safe and supportive environment for communication.
+Fourth, you need to work together as a couple to have space in your relationship that is safe and supportive for both of you.
 This involves you and your partner working on establishing trust and respect and trying to approach conflicts with a collaborative mindset.
 When you feel safe and supported, it’s easier to stay engaged in the conversation and work towards a resolution.

-If you and your partner are struggling to address stonewalling in your relationship, a licensed couple therapist will be able to assist you in understanding underlying issues that may contribute to stonewalling.
+If you and your partner are struggling to address stonewalling in your relationship, a licensed couple therapist will be able to assist you in working on stonewalling.
 They can also provide a safe and neutral environment for you and your partner to learn effective communication skills, work through conflicts and improve the overall health of the relationship.

 I wish you all the best.